polkadot-js/common/packages/trie-db-ext/README.md

 # @polkadot/trie-db-ext

-A re-implementation of a Patricia Trie, porting the [Parity version](https://github.com/paritytech/parity-common/blob/master/patricia_trie/src/triedbmut.rs) from Rust to JavaScript.

-Unlike other implementations, this allows for the specification of a hash function as well as encoder/decoder.
+A re-implementation of a Patricia Trie.
+Unlike other implementations, this allows for the specification of a hash function as well as encoder/decoder and operates in a sync fashion by default.